 Phone: 519-888-4567, ext.21378

-- Clinical and economic outcomes of pharmacist’s expanding scope of practice
+- Clinical and economic outcomes of pharmacist’s full scope of practice activities, including prescribing and administering injections

 - Systematic reviews of pharmacist interventions

-Dr. Houle's research focuses on ensuring the implementation and uptake of expanded scope activities into pharmacy practice, and evaluating the resulting outcomes on patients and the health system.
-She has an interest in facilitating pharmacy practice change in community pharmacies, the utilization of all pharmacy team members (including regulated pharmacy technicians) to support patient care activities, and pharmacists' clinical activities in the areas of travel medicine, home care, and palliative care.
+Dr. Houle's research focuses on ensuring the implementation and uptake of pharmacists’ and technicians’ full scope into pharmacy practice, and evaluating the resulting outcomes on patients and the health system.
+She has an interest in facilitating practice to full scope in community pharmacies, the utilization of all pharmacy team members (including regulated pharmacy technicians) to support patient care activities, and pharmacists' clinical activities, particularly in the areas of travel medicine and immunizations.
 She also has an interest in remuneration for pharmacists' professional services and the economic analysis of pharmacist interventions.

 Current areas of research include: